petroleum

 Keeping Florida on the Move

 Port Everglades has a long history of providing energy products to South Florida.
-Today, one-fifth of Florida's energy requirements, including petroleum, are stored and distributed by companies located at Port Everglades.
+Today, one-third of Florida's energy requirements, including petroleum, are stored and distributed by companies located at Port Everglades.

 View Port Everglades petroleum industry charts and statistics